| ENTHEOGENIC RESPONSE TO THE SUMMIT OF THE FUTURE OUR PARTNERSHIP WITH MOTHER EARTH:

 Shortly afterwards, president Duterte repeated his offer for the Philippines to host a “world summit to tackle how nations can protect human rights”.
 Duterte must have felt justified by the World Powers, now that, after China and Russia, even the USA noted his “exemplary” defense of human rights.

 Today, six years later, Oplan Tokhang, the brutal Philippine EMK operation, is still ongoing, run from their fiefdoms by two rival drug lords: former President Duterte, who quietly sides with Beijing, and his successor, Bongbong Marcos, a longtime fan of Washington.
-Neither China nor the US will stop them, and that comes as no surprise since China and the United States are fighting for dominance in the South China Sea and are willing to overlook mass murder in the Philippine.
+Neither China nor the US will stop them, and that comes as no surprise since China and the United States are fighting for dominance in the South China Sea and are willing to overlook mass murder in the Philippines.

 Trump in the meantime advances along his sinister path.
 His admiration for the Philippines Oplan Tokhang solution was not only motivated by political considerations but closely ties in with his personal lack of empathy towards “inferior” people and his eugenic beliefs that a disabled life is no longer human and should be ended.
 “The shape they’re in, all the expenses, maybe those kinds of people should just die,” he told his nephew whose son is mentally and physically disabled.